 COVID-19 ALERT: Due to the pandemic, many attractions and activities will either be altering their opening hours or limiting the services they provide.

 TOP 15 EVENTS AND THINGS TO DO IN FEBRUARY

-This is our list of the ten best events and things to do in NYC in February.
+This is our list of the fifteen best events and things to do in NYC in February.
 For even more suggestions, see our comprehensive guide to things to do in NYC.

 Several of the items below are already included for free with the purchase of a tourist discount pass.

 For tips on the most popular activities in NYC, check out the following posts:

 All of February is Black History Month.
 There will be relevant events throughout the city, but the place where you will find the best events is in Harlem.

 If you want to move at your own pace, you can also use our GPS-enabled audio tour of Harlem at any time.

 Our Guide to Harlem lists resources to find events, sights to see, where to eat, shop, see live music, and more.

 In New York City you have many choices of where to skate, at varying prices and all different hours.